 If staff have a concern regarding a child who might be at risk of HBA or who has suffered from HBA, they should speak to the DSL.
-As appropriate, the DSL will activate local safeguarding procedures, using existing national and local protocols for multi-agency liaison with police and children's social care.
+As appropriate, the DSL will activate local safeguarding

 Where FGM has taken place, there has been a mandatory reporting duty placed on teachers since 31st October 2015.
-Section 5B of the Female Genital Mutilation Act 2003 (as inserted by section 74 of the Serious Crime Act 2015) places a statutory duty upon teachers in England and Wales, to report to the police where they discover (either through disclosure by the victim or visual
+Section 5B of the Female Genital Mutilation Act 2003 (as inserted by section 74 of the Serious Crime Act 2015) places a statutory duty upon teachers in England and Wales, to report to the police where they discover (either through disclosure by the victim or visual evidence) that FGM appears to have been carried out on a girl under 18.
+Those failing to report such cases will face disciplinary sanctions.